 Despite being one of the world’s most important diamond mines, due to the low yield of gem-quality stones, the Argyle Diamond Mine is expected to close by 2020.
 With only 5 years left to find what few stones are left, it’s easy to see why Argyle pink diamonds are so precious.
 Argyle have estimated that “for every million carats of rough pink diamonds produced from the mine, only one polished carat is offered for sale by annual tender.”
 To put that in perspective, for every 200kg of rough pink diamond that Argyle finds, only 0.2g of it hits the market.

-Argyle have also estimate that there are less than 500 tender quality diamonds yet to be unearthed in their mines, meaning that with each passing day these extremely limited edition stones are becoming rarer still.
+Argyle have also estimated that there are less than 500 tender quality diamonds yet to be unearthed in their mines, meaning that with each passing day these extremely limited edition stones are becoming rarer still.
 It’s for this reason that even very small Argyle pink diamonds start at £10,000 and go as high as the millions.
-The most expensive pink diamond per carat was sold at Sothebyin Hong Kong in October 2014, when an 8.41carat gem went for £11 million –that’s morethan £1.3m a carat, and as recently as recently as the 11th November 2015, Christie’s sold the world’s largest Argyle vivid pink diamond for £19m…… http://www.jewelleryfocus.co.uk/16059-rare-pink-diamond-sells-for-record-19m
+The most expensive pink diamond per carat was sold at Sothebyin Hong Kong in October 2014, when an 8.41carat gem went for £11 million –that’s more than £1.3m a carat, and as recently as the 11th November 2015, Christie’s sold the world’s largest Argyle vivid pink diamond for £19m…… Find our more here...

 It seems the demand for pink diamonds is insatiable among investors and connoisseurs….